Application for Certification

 The timeframe for completion of a certification program can vary based on an individual applicant’s program needs and objective requirements within a particular certification program.
 Applications will be rejected if all prerequisites were not met prior to commencing the program and/or program objective(s) are not satisfactorily completed.

-To apply for commencement of a certification program, download and complete the Application for Certification Program form.
+To apply for commencement of a certification program, download and complete the Application for Certification form (PDF).
 Then log in to the Registrant Portal, navigate to “Certified Practice”, and click “Yes” next to “Apply for a Certified Practice certificate” to submit the completed form and pay the $100 application fee (per certificate).
 Once pre-approved by the Registration Committee, you will be issued a copy of the certification program, which outlines the objectives that must be completed under supervision.

 Important: All certification programs must be completed within three years of receiving CCHPBC pre-approval to initiate the program.